-The expansion of the species up the Texas coast has resulted in a number of extralimital records, and it now nests annually on the Louisiana side of the bridge over Sabine Pass on Highway 82 and now elsewhere in Sw.
+The expansion of the species up the Texas coast has resulted in a number of extralimital records, and it nested annually on the Louisiana side of the bridge over Sabine Pass on Highway 82 and now breeds at several locations in SW.
 Louisiana.
-More recently one or two birds have been seen at the Chef Menteur Pass bridge on US 90 in New Orleans (fide MPontiff, et al), and there was a nesting record from the spring of 2001 for SW Mississippi.
+For a while one or two birds were seen at the Chef Menteur Pass bridge on US 90 in New Orleans (fide MPontiff, et al), and there was a nesting record from the spring of 2001 for SW Mississippi.

 The most recent records are: one on Grand Isle, 15 (16?)April 2005 (SWC,DLD); one Feb 17, 2007 at Port Louis (JBosler, DBosler, CBrantley) and Mar 2 at Fontainbleau St. Pk (JB-2).
 Pearl River turnaround June/July 2009; other GI records.
-Cave Swallows are now regular in SW Louisiana and increasingly likely to turn up in SE Louisiana as well.